jonatan-kazmierczak/java-new-features/java14.md

 ```

 #### Summary
+- unlike Data Classes from Kotlin, Records are not Java Beans - they don't contain getters
-- field readers are generated in "Scala way" - not, like in Kotlin, as getters
+- field readers in Records are generated in in the same way, as in Case Classes from Scala - they have the same names as fields
 - unlike in Scala and Kotlin, there is no way to define mutable properties

 ### 368: 	Text Blocks (Second Preview)